Support at Home Levels (1-8) Explained [Hours & Examples]

 Written by Jesse Gramenz

-Understanding aged care funding shouldn't feel like solving a riddle.
-But when the names change, the rules shift, and the paperwork piles up, it often does.
+Home Care Packages are now Support at Home.
+But aged care funding shouldn't feel like solving a riddle.
+When the names change, the rules shift, and the paperwork piles up, it often does.

 That’s why it helps to break it down.
 This article walks you through how Support at Home levels work, how they replaced the old "package levels," and what to do if your needs change.